mazentebib/challenge_soyhuce/README.md

 1. **Clone Repository**: Clone this repository to your local machine.

-2. **Set Up Environment Variables**: Create a `.env` file in the root directory of the project and set the following environment variables:
+2. **Set Up Environment Variables**: Before proceeding, make sure you have your own TMDb API key.
+You can obtain one by [creating an account](https://www.themoviedb.org/signup) on TMDb and generating an API key from the [API settings page](https://www.themoviedb.org/settings/api).
+Once you have your API key, create a `.env` file in the root directory of the project and set the following environment variables:
     ```plaintext
     POSTGRES_DB=movie_db
     POSTGRES_USER=admin